ldsryush/startup/README.md

 *Learned how to link my domain name with my ip address *Learned how to make a permanent ip address for my website.
 *Solved my commit issue
+* Created input, index, media html.
+That has the structures of my website.
+*messed around with html settings and how do create links to 3rd party websites *Learned how to put in images, videos, and change colors.

 > [!NOTE]
 >  This is a template for your startup application.
 You must modify this `README.md` file for each phase of your development.
 You only need to fill in the section for each deliverable when that deliverable is submitted in Canvas.
 Without completing the section for a deliverable, the TA will not know what to look for when grading your submission.
 Feel free to add additional information to each deliverable description, but make sure you at least have the list of rubric items and a description of what you did for each item.